-During a conversation with a friend here in Greece yesterday, we spoke about the problem of illegal immigrants and how they have created so many “problems” for Greek society.
-“We tolerate them,” he told me as he unenthusiastically motioned his hands in that Greek way.
+During a conversation with a friend here in Greece yesterday, we spoke about the refugee crisis and how they have created so many “problems” for Greek society.
+“We tolerate them,” my friend told me as he unenthusiastically motioned his hands in that Greek way.

 Recalling Bishop Demetrios’ words, I couldn’t help but think what a horrible ideal tolerance really is.
 The bishop said in his remarks:

 “We hear so much in our day and age about “tolerance” and how we need to be “tolerant” of the “other.”
 This is not necessarily a positive attribute.
 For to be “tolerant” means that I let you live your life without me ever encountering or sharing in your life.
 I “put up” with you and you with me.
 In essence cutting off all forms of “communion” or “communication” with the other.”

 “It is time that we move beyond mere “tolerance.”
 We must seek the “other” amongst us and invite them into our lives.
 We must share our hopes our fears, our joys and our sorrows.
 We must find ways of transcending our conflicts, both historical and intellectual and create a new future together.
 The Creator has bestowed upon us the precious gift of life in all its diversity, and we must walk together into the future in a new way.”